google/earthenterprise/earth_enterprise/BUILD_RHEL_CentOS.md

 RPM for RHEL6.
 This build process also depends on GCC 4.8, as does the rest of the GEE build process.

-To clone this git repo and build the RPM on RHEL6, execute the following:
+To clone this Git repository and build the RPM on RHEL6, execute the following:

 ```bash
 mkdir -p ~/opengee/rpm-build/